github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 -  The number 1 if the predicate has a result, otherwise 0.

+If the call includes a closure then all declared predicate arguments, the enclosing type of the declaration if it exists and the result type of the declaration if it exists must be compatible.
+If one of those types is a subtype of ``int`` all the other arguments must be a subtype of ``int``.

 If the call resolves to a member predicate, then the *receiver values* are as follows.
 If the call has a receiver, then the receiver values are the values of that receiver.
 If the call does not have a receiver, then the single receiver value is the value of ``this`` in the contextual named tuple.

 The *tuple prefixes* of a call with results include one value from each of the argument expressions' values, in the same order as the order of the arguments.
 If the call resolves to a non-member predicate, then those values are exactly the tuple prefixes of the call.
 If the call instead resolves to a member predicate, then the tuple prefixes additionally include a receiver value, ordered before the argument values.